okiwi/confcodeofconduct.com/README.md

-confcodeofconduct.com
+slackcodeofconduct.tdl
 =====================

 Translations
 ------------

+##note - this is a fork of [confcodeofconduct](https://github.com/confcodeofconduct/confcodeofconduct.com) - this fork is for user forums##

 If you would like to contribute a translation to this project, please include a translated file that includes the language short code in the filename as this will be mapped to from the url.
-For example, `fr.confcodeofconduct.com` will load the `index-fr.html` file.
+For example, `fr.slackcodeofconduct.tdl` will load the `index-fr.html` file.

 Fork this project, send a pull request and the translation will go live (though the translation may be validated before publishing).